-If you can’t answer these questions, then you’re unfortunately not equipped to measure how effective your digital marketing is.
+If you can’t answer these questions, then you’re unfortunately not equipped to measure marketing effectiveness.
 And if that’s the case, it’s time to pack up and go home.

-You can learn how to calculate every sales and marketing metric that matters to your organization.
+Or, you can learn how to calculate every sales and marketing metric that matters to your organization

 But are these investments paying off?

-So how do you measure the success of your company’s marketing?
+So how do you measure your company’s marketing effectiveness?